Ahmed al-Assir

-After being a wanted fugitive for years, Al-Assir was detained on 15 August 2015 by Lebanese General Security officials while attempting to flee to Egypt using a forged passport in Beirut International Airport.
-Upon his capture, it was revealed that he had undergone physical changes in appearance and attire; with a shaved beard, new clothing style and facial modifications, suggesting the use of plastic surgery.

 On 28 September 2017, Al-Assir was sentenced to death.
-However, his sentence was later commuted to 20 years of hard labor, which he is currently serving.
+However, his sentence was later commuted to life in person and hard labor, which he is currently serving.

 Background

 Al-Assir is from a mixed background - his mother is a Shia from the south of Lebanon, and his father is a Sunni from Sidon.
 He came from a non-religious artistic home, but later convinced his father not to play music.
 He has two wives and three children.
 According to one of his sisters, he was once a supporter of Hezbollah, but withdrew his support when Hezbollah and the Lebanese Shiite withdrew their focus from Israel and begun to exert excessive force on the delicate sectarian balance of Lebanon.

 Assir's notoriety increased after a series of sermons and public exhibitions criticizing Hezbollah, a once untouchable symbol in the Lebanese political landscape.
 He also caused controversy by openly criticizing figures within the militia such as secretary general and spokesperson Sayed Hassan Nasrallah.
 Many of his speeches are critical of Hezbollah's, Iran's and the Arab Baath Party's support for Syrian President Bashar al-Assad.
 Assir has stated that he is only against Shias that follow the teachings of Khomeini.
 Assir has attempted to become a leader of the Sunnis of Lebanon, without success.
 Currently he is not considered a mainstream Sunni Scholar; however, his aggressive and emotional rhetoric against Hezbollah's intervention in Syria has gained him headlines and controversy, along with attracting many supporters and followers disillusioned with the traditionally Sunni Future Movement party and the leadership of Saad Hariri.